 Buongiorno a casa Pavarotti

-The Casa Museo Pavarotti sometimes organizes musical and cultural events.
+The Pavarotti Museum in Modena sometimes organizes musical and cultural events.
 Once I was guest at the event called “Buongiorno at Luciano Pavarotti’s Home.”
 It was the most touching experience that I could ever have in Modena.

 Buongiorno at Luciano Pavarotti’s home takes place normally during the summer season and it consists of a picnic style breakfast followed by a concert and a visit to the museum.
 Even if you are not an opera lover, I highly recommend that you join these events if you happen to be around in the area of Modena since they will give you a new perspective on opera and Modena in general.